tc39/proposal-signals/README.md

 1. Set this Signal's `value` to `initialValue`.
 1. Set this Signal's `equals` to options?.equals
 1. Set this Signal's `watched` to options?.[Signal.subtle.watched]
-1. Set this Signal's `unwatched` to options?.[Signal.subtle.watched]
+1. Set this Signal's `unwatched` to options?.[Signal.subtle.unwatched]
 1. Set this Signal's `sinks` to the empty set
 1. Set `state` to `~clean~`.